singh1114/best/_posts/2017-07-21-serialization-a-week-long-struggle.md

 wordpress_id: 812
 layout: post
 author: Ranvir Singh
-title: 'Serialization in Django: A week-long struggle'
+title: 'Serialization in Django: How to serialize models with Foreign keys'
 date: 2017-07-21T22:53:00.000Z
+description: >-
+  Explaining the process of serialization in Django containing the models with Foreign keys and create JSON response for the APIs.
 published: true
 comments: true
+tags:
+  - GSoC-2017
+  - python
+  - django
 link: >-
   https://ranvirsinghprojects.wordpress.com/2017/07/22/serialization-a-week-long-struggle/
 categories:
   - GSoC-2017
   - python
+  - django
 ---

 Serialization is one of the main processes of creating APIs.
 We want to share data between different types of frontends (Web, Android, IOS) in a way that is easily accessible by them all.
 Serialization is the process of converting different data into a well-defined format and send it as the API response.

 I have been away from my blog because there was nothing really to discuss.
 I was constantly trying to do some stuff and was constantly failing.
 But, after a week-long struggle and some help I was able to get over this struggling period and now shifted to the next task in my task list.

-So as a whole, this month was well spent learning new stuff, first unit tests and then serializers.
+So as a whole, this month was well spent learning new stuff, first [unit tests](https://ranvir.xyz/blog/writing-unit-tests-for-the-models/) and then serializers.

-## Prerequisites
+## Prerequisites 1: Django

-1. Django

 First things first, **Why do we need serializers?**

 We know that our data is present in the database.
-We also know that we cannot ship that data easily to different formats through our database.
+We also know that we cannot send that data easily to different formats through our database.
 So, we use the simple concept of serialization that converts the database data **or any other data **into JSON, XML or YAML format which can be easily transmitted over the network.

 Easy, right?